-- a.
+- b.
 2012-2013 Guidance Plan.
-The 2012-2013 Priority Guidance Plan (for the 12 months beginning July 1, 2012) was released on November 19, 2012.
-The plan includes additional guidance on supporting organizations, and a broad range of projects regarding implementation of the Foreign Account Tax Compliance Act (FATCA).
-Ten projects are listed under the heading of "Gifts and Estates and Trusts."
-The list includes a number of items that carried over from last year.
-There was one new item, dealing with the allocation of GST exemption at the end of an ETIP (such as at the termination of a GRAT). - b.
-Completed Items.
-Eight items that were on last year's list were dropped because the projects were completed including, among others, portability guidance, the effect of substitution powers under §2042 and guidance regarding protective claims for refund. - c.
-New Project--GST Exemption Allocation At End of ETIP.
+The 2012-2013 Priority Guidance Plan included additional guidance on supporting organizations, and a broad range of projects regarding implementation of the Foreign Account Tax Compliance Act (FATCA).
+The ten items under the heading of "Gifts and Estates and Trusts" included one new item, dealing with the allocation of GST exemption at the end of an ETIP (such as at the termination of a GRAT).
 This new item derived from a request for guidance from the AICPA in comments to propose regulations submitted in 2004 and subsequently in a letter to the Internal Revenue Service in 2007.
 It raised issues regarding the allocation of GST exemption at the end of the initial term of a GRAT.
 For example, if the assets pass partly to a trust for children and partly to a trust for grandchildren, will GST exemption be automatically allocated to both trusts, and if so, what are the alternatives for opting out of such pro rata automatic allocation?
-Is it possible to opt out of automatic allocation for the trust designed just for the children? - d.
+Is it possible to opt out of automatic allocation for the trust designed just for the children? - c.
 Decanting.
-Notably, one of the items on last year's list that was dropped was "notice on decanting of trusts under §§2501 and 2601."
+Notably, one of the items on that was dropped in the 2012-2013 Plan was "notice on decanting of trusts under §§2501 and 2601."
 Notice 2011-101 was issued (requesting comments on various tax issues regarding decanting).
-Apparently, the IRS view is that the issuance of any actual guidance regarding decanting will not be forthcoming for some extended time, and this year's list includes no projects regarding decanting.
+Apparently, the IRS view is that the issuance of any actual guidance regarding decanting will not be forthcoming for some extended time, and the neither the 2012-2013 Plan nor the 2013-2014 Plan includes any projects regarding decanting.
 Interestingly, the preamble to the Priority Guidance Plan states that "[t]he plan represents projects we intend to work on actively during the plan year and does not place any deadline on completion of projects."
-Does this suggest that the IRS will not even be working on the decanting project this year? - e.
+Does this suggest that the IRS is not even working on the decanting project?
+There are informal indications that the IRS is currently working on the decanting project, and that the project was omitted from the Plan because the IRS knew that the project could not be completed before June 30, 2014.

+- d.
 Carryover Items.
-Carryover items from prior years include, among other things: (1) final regulations under §67(e); (2) adjustments to sample CRAT forms; (3) final regulations under §2032(a) (commonly referred to as the "anti-Kohler regulations"); (4) effect of guarantees and applying present value concepts under §2053 (which could impact the use of "Graegin loans"); (5) regulations under §2704 adding additional restrictions that should be disregarded in valuing the transfer of interests to family members in entities; (6) private trust companies guidance; and (7) guidance under §2801 regarding the tax imposed on U.S. citizens and residents who received gifts or bequests from certain expatriates. - f.
+Carryover items from prior years include, among other things: (1) final regulations under §67(e); (2) adjustments to sample CRAT forms; (3) final regulations under §2032(a) (commonly referred to as the "anti-Kohler regulations"); (4) effect of guarantees and applying present value concepts under §2053 (which could impact the use of "Graegin loans"); (5) regulations under §2704 adding additional restrictions that should be disregarded in valuing the transfer of interests to family members in entities; (6) private trust companies guidance; and (7) guidance under §2801 regarding the tax imposed on U.S. citizens and residents who received gifts or bequests from certain expatriates. - e.
 Highest Priority.
 The highest priority is guidance under §2801 regarding gift or estate tax imposed on gifts or bequests to U.S. persons by certain expatriates.
+(The §2801 tax on the recipient of a gift/bequest does not apply if the gift/bequest is reported on a timely filed gift or estate tax return.
+If there is not a timely filed return, Cathy Hughes has indicated that both the §2801 succession tax and the regular gift/estate tax could apply.)
+There are informal indications that other items having high priority are the §67(e) final regulations and final regulations under §2642(g) regarding extensions of time to make GST exemption allocations.